 - Let your mind out of its box: Motion graphics doesn’t have to be reserved for commercials or other traditional video media.
 Pair motion graphics with an audio interview, use it to tell your brand story, and leverage it in a marketing campaign to explore all the creative possibilities of this powerful video technique.

 If your mind is swarming with ideas from all this animation inspiration, why stop here?
-Check out “6 Types of Animation Used by Brands (Plus Examples)” to learn about more popular animation styles and how leading brands are using them.
+Check out “11 Types of Animation Styles”.
+You can also visit our motion graphics studio page for information on how we can create beautiful motion graphics for your brand.